okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 The method `fillData` is automatically called by Spring Context as soon the application context finishes loading.
 It uses the `@Transaction` annotations to indicate the entire method must run inside a transaction.
 That way, if any instruction fails, the entire method will be rolled back.
 As you can see, `CourseDAO` and `TeacherDAO` has some CRUD methods available.

 Now, you can test if your application is working:

 ```bash
 ./mvnw spring-boot:run
 ```

 The application creates several REST endpoints to access your DAO's method.
 Try some commands:

 ```bash
 curl http://localhost:8080/courses
 curl http://localhost:8080/teachers
 ```

-## Securing Spring Data Rest with OAuth 2.0
+## Secure Spring Data REST with OAuth 2.0

-**TIP:** use `git checkout security` to skip this section.

 You shouldn't expose your database structure without proper authentication.
 Let's solve this creating an [OAuth 2.0 Resource Server](https://www.oauth.com/oauth2-servers/the-resource-server/).
 A resource server is a service working in the infrastructure that has no login page, and it is used to server-to-server communications.
 In other words: it needs credentials but does not handle how they are acquired.

-First, you'll need to add these dependencies:
+First, you'll need to add a dependency on the Okta Spring Boot starter:

 ```xml
 <dependency>